-Professor Anne Kavanagh is a medically trained epidemiologist who is well-known for her work on health inequalities and cancer screening programs.
-She is Director of the Gender and Women's Health Unit in the Melbourne School of Population and Global Health.
+Professor Anne Kavanagh is a social epidemiologist who is well-known for her work on health inequalities.
+She is Professor of Women's Health and Head of the Gender and Women's Health Unit in the Melbourne School of Population and Global Health.
+She is Lead Investigator on the Centre of Research Excellence in Disability and Health (credh.org.au) and Director of the World Health Organization Collaborating Centre in Women's Health.

 I am keen to supervise higher degree students with an interest in social epidemiology.
 Students could focus on a range of social determinants such as gender, disability, housing, built environment and employment and their intersections.